Complete the exercise following the steps listed below.

 A) How many 2-way tests are now required after your update? _________________

 V. The company is dropping support for IE8 and adding support for both IE10 and IE11 with this release.
-Make appropriate changes to the inputs used on this plan.
+Make appropriate changes to the model elements.

 VI.
 In the last release, there was an issue reported by users who tried to print MS PowerPoint files on Epson printers but when Page Margins were Large.

 This is a relatively rare type of "3-way" interactive defect that required all three of those Values to be present together in the same test; there are, of course, many, many more defects that are caused by a single Value or by just 2 Values interacting.
-Make sure that this release tests that specific 3-way combination by adding it in the Requirements tab.
+Make sure that this release tests that specific 3-way combination by adding it on the "Forced Interactions" screen.

 VII.
 Our company's CEO got into a fist fight with someone who works at Adobe and is seeking his revenge in an unusually petty way.
 Over the objections of our Product Manager, our CEO has demanded that we print out Adobe PDF files with an ugly watermark.